cisagov/ScubaGear/docs/troubleshooting/debuglogging.md

 Debug logs are created automatically.
 To also enable PowerShell transcript logging, pass the `-Transcript` switch to `Invoke-SCuBA`:

-> IMPORTANT: Transcript logging is meant fro developers and to troubleshoot the module.
+> IMPORTANT: Transcript logging is meant for developers and to troubleshoot the module.
 It does not redact sensitive information and can be fairly large in size

 ```powershell
 Invoke-SCuBA -ProductNames * -Transcript